 Know what is happening with your credit.
 Make sure it is being reported and deal with any mistakes ASAP.
 Get in the habit of checking credit reports and digging into the specifics, and not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
+We can help you monitor business credit at Experian and D&B for 90% less.
 See: https://www.creditsuite.com/business-credit-monitoring.
 Update the relevant information if there are errors or the data is incomplete.